Guide to using AI in your academic work - Falmouth

 AI can be tricky – our SU guide makes it simple, based on Falmouth University rules.

-AI (Artificial Intelligence) tools like ChatGPT, Copilot or Grammarly are becoming common in study and everyday life.
-They can help you with ideas, checking grammar, or understanding complex information.
+AI tools like ChatGPT, Copilot, or Grammarly are becoming common in study and daily life.
+They can help you:

 What is a prompt?